 Physical and mental health, nutrition.

-Inclusive Education Teachers (IET) – provide a consultative service to support schools, teachers, parents and other professionals to enable students with disability to access and participate in the curriculum.
+Consultants Diversity – Inclusive Education – provide a consultative service to support schools, teachers, parents and other professionals to enable students with disability to access and participate in the curriculum.

 - the Education Adjustment Program (EAP) including EAP Verification and EAP Profile processes,